nanvel/blog/2017/11/trading.md

 Negative emotions have a stronger impact than positive ones.
 According to one study, the pain of losing $100 still outweighs the happiness of gaining $240.

+There is a rational part in loss aversion, losses can lead to capital wiped out, even if size of wins is higher than of losses and chances for each outcome is 50/50 because any capital is limited.

 It is difficult to accept own mistakes and change.

 > Trading becomes easy once a trader learns to ignore her own personal opinions, stops trying to be right, stops focusing on making money, and instead focuses on the process of trading.